abhi7585/CC-Internship/README.md

 # CC-Internship

-This is my Internship work were I had to scrape the data of the College details and visualize it to get the valued information.
+This is my Internship work where I had to scrape the data of the College details and visualize it to get the valued information.

 In this intership period I performed the following tasks:-
 - Developed a program to Web Scrape the required data